korcankaraokcu/PINCE/CONTRIBUTING.md

 │   |   |-- CustomClass.py (Helper class)
 ```
 A good example of the structure above can be seen in [ManageScanRegions](./GUI/Widgets/ManageScanRegions)

+# Code Checking
+Make good use of `python -m compileall -q .` to ensure all of the Python files do not have syntax or parsing errors before you submit a commit or PR that contains Python files changes.

 # Code Style
 Formatting style is [Black](https://github.com/psf/black) defaults, except line length is 120.
 You can use Black without parameters since we already use `pyproject.toml` for this setting.